B.C. Youth in Care Funding

 Provincial Tuition Waiver for former B.C.
 Youth in Care

-Introduced in September 2017, the Provincial Tuition Waiver Program (PTWP) aims to improve access, services and educational outcomes for former youth in care by waiving tuition fees.
+Introduced in September 2017, the Provincial Tuition Waiver Program (PTWP) was introduced to improve access, services and educational outcomes for former youth in care by waiving tuition fees.

-Tuition and fees will be waived for former BC youth in care between 19 -26 years of age (inclusive) at the time of application, attending a post-secondary undergraduate first credential at a B.C. public post-secondary institution and who meet specific criteria.
-View the Provincial Tuition Waiver FAQ's for more information and visit AGEDOUT for more information about programs for Former Youth in Care.
+Tuition and fees will be waived for former youth in care of any age attending a post-secondary undergraduate credential at a B.C. public post-secondary institution and who meet specific criteria.
+Visit StudentAid BC for more information on the supports available or contact our offices directly.
+AGEDOUT is also a great resource for information about programs for Former Youth in Care.

 Note: If you have previously been approved for a waiver at UFV and intend to register, please complete a B.C.
 Provincial Tuition Waiver Registration Notification form.
 Download and save the form to complete and submit by email to email@example.com or print and submit.